-- Non-deductible amortization of goodwill assigned to intangible assets with a defined useful life (operating rights) which generated a positive temporary difference amounting to 3,960 thousand in 2021 and 2020. - The limitations to deductibility of amortization/depreciation arising from approval on December 27, 2012 of Royal Decree Law 16/2012, introducing a temporary measure, which limits tax deductible amortization/depreciation for the 2013 and 2014 tax periods, for those entities which, during said tax periods, do not fulfill the requirements established in sections 1, 2 or 3 of article 108 of the revised text of the Corporation Tax Law, approved by Legislative Royal Decree 4/2004, of March 5.
+- Non-deductible amortization of goodwill assigned to intangible assets with a defined useful life (operating rights) which generated a positive temporary difference amounting to 3,960 thousand in 2022 and 2021. - The limitations to deductibility of amortization/depreciation arising from approval on December 27, 2012 of Royal Decree Law 16/2012, introducing a temporary measure, which limits tax deductible amortization/depreciation for the 2013 and 2014 tax periods, for those entities which, during said tax periods, do not fulfill the requirements established in sections 1, 2 or 3 of article 108 of the revised text of the Corporation Tax Law, approved by Legislative Royal Decree 4/2004, of March 5.
 In accordance with said regulation, up to 70% of the amortization/depreciation will be deducted from the tax base that would have been tax deductible had that percentage not applied, in accordance with sections 1 and 4 of article 11 of said law.
 Accounting amortization and depreciation that is not tax deductible by virtue of the provisions established in said article will be deducted on a straight-line basis over 10 years or, optionally, over the useful life of the asset, counted from the first tax period commencing during 2015.
-The related negative temporary difference recognized by the Company during 2021 and 2020 amounted to 27 thousand euros.

-- The limitations to deductibility of finance expenses included in Royal Decree Law 12/2012, of March 30, subsequently modified by Royal Decree Law 20/2012, which established a limit to deductible finance expenses amounting to 30% of operating profit for the period (defined in the aforementioned Royal Decree Law: basically the accounting operating profit increased by the recognized amortization/depreciation as well as impairment losses and other gains (losses) obtained on disposals of assets) or one million euros.
+The related negative temporary difference recognized by the Company during 2022 and 2021 amounted to 27 thousand euros. - The limitations to deductibility of finance expenses included in Royal Decree Law 12/2012, of March 30, subsequently modified by Royal Decree Law 20/2012, which established a limit to deductible finance expenses amounting to 30% of operating profit for the period (defined in the aforementioned Royal Decree Law: basically the accounting operating profit increased by the recognized amortization/depreciation as well as impairment losses and other gains (losses) obtained on disposals of assets) or one million euros.
 At any rate, the first million euros will always be tax deductible.
-The Company recognized a positive adjustment to taxable income as a result of the above in 2021, amounting to 965 thousand euros (2020: 1,864 thousand euros). - The accelerated tax amortization/depreciation which the Company availed itself of by virtue of the stipulations of Law 4/2008 of December 23.
-During 2021 and 2020 the Company recognized a positive adjustment to taxable income as a result of the aforementioned item, amounting to 9,583 thousand euros. - The application of tax losses generated in prior years by the Company.
-The Company recognized a negative adjustment to taxable income as a result of the above in 2021, amounting to 2,899 thousand euros (2020: 2,470 thousand euros).
+The Company recognized a negative adjustment to taxable income as a result of the above in 2022, amounting to 222 thousand euros (2021: a positive adjustment of 965 thousand euros).

+- The accelerated tax amortization/depreciation which the Company availed itself of by virtue of the stipulations of Law 4/2008 of December 23.
+During 2022 and 2021 the Company recognized a positive adjustment to taxable income as a result of the aforementioned item, amounting to 9,583 thousand euros. - The application of tax losses generated in prior years by the Company.
+The Company recognized a negative adjustment to taxable income as a result of the above in 2022, amounting to 3,641 thousand euros (2021: 2,899 thousand euros).

-15.3.
-Reconciliation of tax results and corporate income tax expense
+15.3 Reconciliation of taxable income and corporate income tax expense

-The reconciliation of tax results and corporate income tax expense for 2021 and 2020 is as follows:
+The reconciliation of tax results and corporate income tax expense for 2022 and 2021 is as follows: